lhintzsc/ansible_supercars_app/README.md

 # Content of the playbooks

-This playbook creates a simple sample web application for the instrumentation using Appdynamics.
+This playbook deploys a simple sample web application for the instrumentation using Appdynamics.
 First, the plain application is deployed.
 Afterwards, the application is instrumented using a Java Agent, a Server Agent, and a DB Agent.

 ![Architecture](https://github.com/lhintzsc/ansible_supercars_app/blob/master/docs/Architecture.png)

+Use cases for this deployment are:

+* Appdynamics Masters Certification
+* Training of partners and customers
+* Preparation for a Proof of Concept (PoC)
+* Preparation of personal lab environment

+# Prerequisites

+This playbook has the following requirements:

+* 1-3 VMs based on CentOS with python 2.7 installed and a valid ssh pairing
+* appdynamics controller and licenses (e.g. https://www.appdynamics.com/free-trial/)
+* valid configurations files (hosts, ansible.cfg, vars.yml and vault.yml)

-# Apply Playbook
+# Configuration files

 To set your hosts/IPs, your ssh connection and your remote user, edit

 * vi ./hosts
 * vi ./ansible.cfg

-To create your personal vault file, do the following
+You need to setup your credentials, appdynamics configurations, proxy and nts server in

-* cp ./group_vars/all/vault.yml.cp ./group_vars/all/vault.yml
+* ./group_vars/all/vars.yml

-Afterwards, all configuration settings can be done here:

-* vi ./group_vars/all/vault.yml (most settings including secrets)
+* ./group_vars/all/vault.yml
-* vi ./group_vars/all/vars.yml

-The settings are explained in the configuration files.
+The settings itself are described in the comments of the configuration files.
-You can encrypt your personal vault file using

-* ansible-vault encrypt vault.yml

-The Playbooks were split chronologically to give a logical order and to allow seperate deployment types.

-Downloads appdynamics agents (optional instrumentation):
+You can set the parameters in the test file or reference local system variables.

+# Workflow

+You can deploy the whole architecture using main.yml.
+However, you can start the plays seperatly as well:

-* ansible-playbook 0_download_agents.yml --ask-vault-pass
+* Step 1: ansible-playbook 0_download_agents.yml

-Basic setup for all centos server (core deployment):

-* ansible-playbook 1_deploy_centos.yml --ask-vault-pass
+* Step 2: ansible-playbook 1_deploy_centos.yml

-Deploy supercars application (core deployment):

-* ansible-playbook 2_deploy_supercars.yml --ask-vault-pass
+* Step 3: ansible-playbook 2_deploy_supercars.yml

-Depploys appdynamics machine agent, java agent, and DB agent (optional instrumentation):

-* ansible-playbook 3_deploy_appd.yml --ask-vault-pass
+* Step 4: ansible-playbook 3_deploy_appd.yml

-Injects the java agent to JAVA_OPTS (optional instrumentation):

-* ansible-playbook 4_inject_java_agent.yml --ask-vault-pass
+* Step 5: ansible-playbook 4_inject_java_agent.yml

-Create DB user for monitoring the DB and the DB server (optional instrumentation):

-* ansible-playbook 5_create_db_user.yml --ask-vault-pass
+* Step 6: ansible-playbook 5_create_db_user.yml

+# Manual execution

+If you want to manually deploy appdynamics, you can perform the deployment until steps 0-2.
+Afterwards, you can follow the description in the github Wiki article to train a manual deployment and configuration of the Appdynamics agents.

 # Github Links